rocapp/qbittorrent-search-plugins/Request-unofficial-search-plugin.md

 |   dontorrent.org     |       NO      |  N/A   | Inglés / Castellano            |
 |   NewPCT (pctmix.com)|       NO      |  N/A   | Inglés / Castellano            |
 |   xspeeds.eu         |       NO      |  N/A   | Private Tracker, Requires Login |

+some of TORRENT are not mention above are here:
+TPB , KAT , ZOOQLE , TORLOCK , BTDIGG ,BTSTOR , NYAA , SEEDPEER , , ETTV , BT4G , GLODLS , SKYTORRENTS, TORRENTGALAXY.